alex-davies/weather-station-test/README.md

 #Weather Station

-The weather station app is built as a traditional web app on ASP.NET MVC pulling data from OpenWeatherMap.org for the purposes of completing a coding test coding test.
+The weather station app is built as part of a coding test.
+The app is a simple and traditional web app on ASP.NET MVC that pulls weather data from OpenWeatherMap.org.

 ##Assumptions

 The design or the app and UI are based on several assumptions
- * The number of cities shown remain small
+ * The number of cities shown will remain small
- * The cities to be shown are specific part of the app and are not user controllable (they are however configuration driven)
+ * The cities to be shown are not user controllable (they are however configuration driven)
- * Users are more comfortable with using celsius rather than farenheit
+ * Metric units are preferred

 ##MVC rather than single page app